 If you haven’t listened to Ariana Grande’s new song Thank U, Next, then I suggest doing so if you’re into that type of music.
 Even if you’re not, do it anyway.
 It’s not some bubble gum pop song about love and breakups.
 She expresses gratitude for the relationships in her life that have left a lasting impact and taught her lessons.
 I could probably do the same thing, but I wanted to mix it up.
 I wanted to write about the friendships that I have had over my lifetime.
 Even though I’ve never had a “squad” for more than a few years at a time, I’ve had amazing friends during each period of my life.

 I’ve changed so much since I was a kid.
 I’ve had single best friends and groups of best friends.
 With the exception of 2 or 3 people, I don’t speak to most of the friends I had growing up much.
 We either drifted a part, had a bad falling out, or just grew up and did our own thing.
 I’m still connected with most of them on social media and occasionally talk in passing, but that’s about it.

 To the friends I’ve loved and lost, I promise I won’t embarrass you too much.
 I won’t use specific names except for 1.
-I appreciate all of you.
+Just know that I appreciate all of you.
 I only have an immense amount of love for you all.
 Thank you!